 - Are there any planned medical procedures for the upcoming year?

-This year’s Open Enrollment Period is Nov.
-1 to Dec.
-15, 2017.
-This means you only have 45 days to purchase an Individual health insurance plan.
-Fortunately, you can start shopping for a plan in October before the official open enrollment period begins.
+This year’s Open Enrollment Period (OEP) is Nov.
+1 through Jan.
+15, 2022.
+This is the time to purchase, switch or renew an individual health insurance plan.
+The good news is you can start shopping for a plan in October before the official OEP begins.

 How do you get started?

 Next, think through your budget.
-It’s important to consider your monthly premium costs, your deductible and potential out-of-pocket expenses.
+It’s important to consider your monthly premium costs, your deductible and out-of-pocket expenses (Unclear on these terms?
+Here’s a quick guide).
 It’s easy to go with the lowest monthly premium, but it might end up costing you more in the long run.
-Review each policy’s annual out-of-pocket maximum to determine the most you might have to spend on health care expenses during the year.
-This amount does not include your monthly premium costs.
+Review each policy’s annual out-of-pocket limit to determine the most you might have to spend on health care expenses during the year.
+This amount does not include your monthly premium.

-Bonus budgeting tips – Some health plans offer additional cost saving benefits and tools that help you minimize your health care expenses throughout the year.
+Some plans offer additional cost saving benefits and tools that help you minimize your health care expenses throughout the year.

-- A plan that comes with a Health Savings Account (HSA) can help you save money because any money you choose to contribute to the account is done before taxes.
-Therefore, it is tax free.
-When you use this account to pay for your health care expenses, rather than paying straight out of your pocket, you can see significant savings.
+- A plan that comes with a Health Savings Account (HSA) can help you save money because all funds contributed to the account is done before taxes, meaning it’s tax-free.
+When you use this account to pay for your health care expenses rather than paying straight out of your pocket, you can see significant savings.

 - Seek out tools that help you estimate any costs you may incur before you receive care.
-Priority Health, for example, offers a Cost Estimator that allows you to research the costs associated with expected health care services and provides estimated out-of-pocket expenses based on your unique health plan.
+For example, Priority Health offers a Cost Estimator that allows members to research the costs associated with expected health care services and provides estimated out-of-pocket expenses based on your unique health plan.

-Congratulations!
-You’re on your way to ensure you have a plan in place before the Dec.
-15, 2017 deadline.
+You did it!
+You’re on your way to ensure you have a plan in place before the Jan.
+15, 2022 deadline.
 By researching your options and enrolling in a health plan early, you’ll avoid any penalties and enjoy the peace of mind that comes from knowing you and your family will be covered in the upcoming year.

 Making an informed health insurance choice takes time and effort, but the homework you do now will pay off later.